Elva Wingfield Coor passed away peacefully on July 2nd at Mirabella in Tempe, surrounded by her family and her beloved husband Lattie Coor.

 Elva is survived by her husband Lattie Coor and daughters Elizabeth Kosloff and Stephanie (Todd) Lavinia, stepchildren Colin Coor and Farryl (Andre) Bertmann, Lynn Coor, sisters Sally (Robert) Randall and Judy (Cliff) Wood and brother-in-law Larry (Joan) Coor.
 She will be deeply missed by her adored grandchildren Jason Kosloff, Kayla Kosloff-Deshazo, Maxi and Sebastian Bertmann, Kaiden Coor, Alec Holt, nieces and nephews and many other family members as well as by her legions of friends whom she cherished for the joy they brought to her.

 Elva was preceded in death by her parents, brother Roy Wingfield, son Eric Holt, stepson Kendall Coor and brother-in-law Kenny Coor.
 Her life is a testament to her resilience, abiding love for her family, and extraordinary service to her community.
-A celebration of Elva’s life will be held at a later date.
-In lieu of flowers, those wishing to honor her memory may make a donation to PLAN of Arizona, 5025 E Washington St. Suite 112, Phoenix, AZ 85034 www.planofaz.org or call Liz at 602-759-8176.
+In lieu of flowers, those wishing to honor her memory may make a donation to Arizona State University Foundation www.asufoundation.org or call Liz at 602-759-8176.

 This site is protected by reCAPTCHA and the